dubinc/dub/README.md

 ## Deploy Your Own

+> Note: one-click deployment is a bit broken at the moment – you'll need to change some of the hard-coded values in the codebase to get it working.
+We're working on fixing this.

 You can deploy your own hosted version of Dub for greater privacy & control.
 Just click the link below to deploy a ready-to-go version of Dub to Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://dub.sh/deploy)